Selecting an Oxidizer

 The simplified comparison shows that, on average, a regenerative oxidizer will use 1/6th (5% divided by 30%) the fuel of a thermal oxidizer.
 Regenerative thermal oxidizers also have one other limitation that is not an issue with recuperative thermal oxidizers or catalytic oxidizers.

 In general, catalytic oxidizer systems require about 20% of the fuel used by a recuperative thermal oxidizer.
-And, Regenerative thermal oxidizers (RTOs) require only 60% of the fuel used by a catalytic oxidizer.
+And, regenerative thermal oxidizers (RTOs) require only 60% of the fuel used by a catalytic oxidizer.
 RTOs are the system of choice for most applications because of their reliability and low operating costs.
-At low flow rates the difference in fuel cost, in dollars, is not significant between a catalytic oxidizer and a regenerative thermal oxidizer, but as flow increases above 7,000 scfm the fuel cost differences can become significant.
+At low flow rates the difference in fuel cost is not significant between a catalytic oxidizer and a regenerative thermal oxidizer, but as flow increases above 7,000 scfm the fuel cost differences can become significant.

-We should not forget about electric costs.
-Some regenerative thermal oxidizers have higher flow resistance (pressure drop across the oxidizer) than catalytic and recuperative thermal oxidizers.
-This means the fan power required to force air through (or draw it through) the oxidizer can be higher than that required for catalytic./thermal recuperative systems, resulting in higher electric costs.
-However, structured ceramic media has become more common as prices drop to about 50% of RTO utilize structured media achieving very low electric operating costs.
-For some particulate laden streams structured media cannot be used, but for most RTO applications it has excellent payback for the added upfront cost.
+Since some regenerative thermal oxidizers have higher flow resistance (pressure drop across the oxidizer) than catalytic and recuperative thermal oxidizers, the fan power required to force air through (or draw it through) the oxidizer can be higher than what’s required for catalytic thermal recuperative systems, resulting in higher electric costs.
+However, structured ceramic media has become more common as prices drop.
+Most modern RTO designs achieve very low electric operating costs by using structured media.
+While structured media can’t be used for some particulate-laden streams, most RTO applications offer excellent payback for the added upfront cost.

 So, for high airflows and light VOC concentrations, the regenerative thermal oxidizer still provides significantly lower overall operating costs than catalytic or recuperative thermal oxidizer systems because of the RTOs fuel efficiency.
 In fact, a recuperative thermal oxidizer will likely always be more expensive to operate than a regenerative thermal oxidizer.